arminbro/generate-react-cli/readme.md

 export default TemplateName;
 ```

 **Important** - Make sure to use the `TemplateName` keyword in your templates.
-The CLI will use this keyword to replace it with your component name.
+GRC will use this keyword to replace it with your component name.

 #### Example of a custom test template file: